 MILES

-The common reference points of this network were the Hamburg-based longitudinal studies LAU (Aspekte der Lernausgangslage und Lernentwicklung, Aspects of Learning Background and Learning Development) and KESS (Kompetenzen und Einstellungen von Schülerinnen und Schülern, Competencies and Attitudes of Students), which have been conducted by the Free and Hanseatic city of Hamburg since 1995.
-Both studies followed a complete cohort of students from grade 5 until the general qualification for university entrance (Abitur) or the end of their apprenticeship.
-LAU and KESS included achievement tests and questionnaires on personal characteristics, schools and instruction, and students’ family Background.
+The common reference points of this network were the Hamburg-based longitudinal studies LAU (Aspekte der Lernausgangslage und Lernentwicklung, Aspects of Learning Background and Learning Development) and KESS (Kompetenzen und Einstellungen von Schülerinnen und Schülern, Competencies and Attitudes of Students), which have been conducted by the Free and Hanseatic city of Hamburg starting in 1995.
+Both studies followed a complete cohort of students from Grade 5 until the general qualification for university entrance (Abitur) or the end of their apprenticeship.
+LAU and KESS included achievement tests as well as questionnaires on personal characteristics, school and instruction, and students’ family background.

 No child left behind